Dr. Rebecca Hernandez

 (pronouns: she/her/hers)

-Rebecca also serves as a consultant for nonprofits and museums, offers workshops and presentations on Native Americans in the United States, and assists educators at all levels with curriculum and training development.
-She is driven by the desire to create equitable, creative spaces for people to learn and share ideas, stories and histories—spaces where the truth is honored.
-Rebecca lives in the city of Santa Cruz and likes to read mysteries and visit museums in her free time.
+Rebecca frequently speaks about how her work with students has transformed her and remains grateful for their willingness to share a part of their lives with her.
+Rebecca also serves as a consultant for nonprofits and museums, offers workshops and presentations on American Indians in the United States, and assists educators at all levels with curriculum and training development.
+She lives in the city of Santa Cruz.